 Step 2.
 Click on “Backup” and select “System Backup”.

 Step 3.
 The required system partition(s) is (are) selected by default.
 Choose the destination path to store the backup files.

 Step 4.
 Confirm the operation and click “Start Backup”.

 >> Options: you can enable email notification, choose the compression level for the backup image file and select intelligent sector backup or sector-by-sector backup.

 >> Schedule: you can set the backup task to run automatically at fixed intervals.

 >> Scheme: it will delete old image files automatically to save disk space for you.
 You need to upgrade to AOMEI Backupper Professional to enjoy this feature.

-Note: To restore from the backup you have created, you can go to Home, find the backup task and click Restore.
-Or you can click Restore from the main interface and follow the wizard to finish the recovery process.
+To restore from the backup you have created, you can go to Home, find the backup task and click Restore.
+Or you can click Restore on the left pane > click Select Task or Select Image File and follow the wizard to finish the recovery process.

 File History or Windows Backup?
 You can learn Windows 10 File History vs. Backup in different aspects from this page.
 To enjoy more advanced features, you may pick AOMEI Backupper.
 Other than the backup and recovery functionalities, it is able to clone.
 You can clone SSD to larger SSD in Windows 10 via AOMEI Backupper.
 Go for it right now!